 Buy a Wild Waves Season Pass

 Through June 30th, buy a Season Pass for the reduced price of $69.99!
 After that, expect a price jump.
-The season pass is for children 4 and up (3 and under are free – it used to be only 2 and under were free!).
+The season pass is for anyone 4 and up (3 and under are free).
 Here are the benefits of buying a season pass:

-Note: If you purchase your season pass at 100+ select Safeway or Albertsons locations, you’ll save on online processing fees.
+If possible, purchase your Season Pass at Safeway or Albertsons to save on online processing fees.

 Other Ways to Save on Wild Waves Tickets

 We’re still early into the season, so some of these options are not available yet, but may be soon!
 I’m also going to include some additional tips you shared on previous Wild Waves posts.

 - May-June special price.
 Visit through June 30th and you’ll pay $19.99 for single day admission, plus tax and online processing fee.
 Note that while the discount is good through June 30th, you’ll need to purchase them by June 16th.

 - Craigslist.
 A friend of mine mentioned she’s had luck finding Wild Waves tickets on Craigslist.
 I would caution you to only go this route if you’re able to assume a fair level of risk.

 - Costco discounted Wild Waves Tickets.
 Readers have mentioned Costco was selling Wild Waves tickets bundled in a 2-pack.

 - (Past years) BECU discount tickets.
 In the past, BECU members could get $17 off individual tickets just by showing their BECU debit or credit card, BECU check, or a copy of their most recent statement.
 We haven’t heard yet if this is still available.